 What is Heat Rash?

-Heat rash is also called Miliaria Rubra, Miliaria crystalline, summer rash or prickly heat.
-As the name suggests, heat rashes are little bumps that show up on your baby’s skin as a result of excessive body heat.
-These bumps are red in colour.
+Heat rash is also called Miliaria Rubra, Miliaria Crystallina, summer rash or prickly heat.
+As the name suggests, heat rashes are little, red bumps that show up on your baby’s skin as a result of excessive body heat.

-Some of the places where heat rashes appear are the stomach, chest, neck, buttocks, and the crotch area.
+Some of the places where heat rashes appear are the stomach, chest, neck, buttocks, and around the crotch.
 If you make your baby wear a hat, heat rashes can appear on the forehead and the scalp as well.
-Baby rash on neck is also common.
-If you see a heat rash in your baby, it is important to do something to relieve the itchiness associated with it.
+Baby rash on the neck is also common.
+If you see a heat rash in your baby, it is important first relieve the itchiness associated with it.

 What Do Heat Rashes Look Like?

 Heat rashes are tiny bumps that are red in colour.
-They usually appear in clusters in different parts of the body.
+They usually appear in clusters on different parts of the body.

 Causes of Heat Rash?

 Heat rashes will appear if your baby sweats a lot.
 Due to excessive sweating, the pores of his skin get clogged, and sweat cannot come out.
-Children and babies get heat rashes as their pores are smaller compared to adults.
+Children and babies are more prone to heat rashes, as their pores are smaller, as compared to adults.

 If you live in hot and humid weather conditions, your baby is likely to get heat rashes.
-Heat rashes can appear during winter too if your baby has a fever or if you make them wear too many layers of clothing.
+Heat rashes can appear during winter, too, if your baby has a fever or if you make him wear too many layers of clothing.